 Reading time ~5 minutes

-of smokers have been studied in many counties in order to understand other external influences and effects of covariates of population demographics [i][ii][iii].
-An article by P. Jha et al. in the New England Journal of Medicine showed the hazards of smoking while adjusting for variables of education, alcohol consumption, and adiposity within the population of the United States.
-The findings in the article were fascinating because it also analyzed the mortality of individuals that have quit smoking.
+of smokers have been studied in many counties in order to understand external influences and effects of population demographics [i][ii][iii].
+An article by P. Jha et al. in the New England Journal of Medicine analyzed hazards of smoking while adjusting for variables of education, alcohol consumption, and adiposity within the population of the United States.
+The findings in the article were unique because it looked at mortality of individuals that have quit smoking.

 We assessed the hazard model that was used in the article and found that improvements can be made in covariates of education, adiposity and levels of alcohol consumption.
-Since the study considers the population of those that have quit smoking, it would be appropriate to study the quality of life in terms of dependence on social assistance.
+Since the study considers the population of those that have quit smoking, it would be appropriate to study the quality of life and whether it had an influence on cessation.

 We did not use the income variable as there was a tendency for bias within the lower income brackets[iv].
 Pre-analysis indicates that there are higher rates of missing income information within groups that relies on welfare support and food stamps.
-Thus substitution with a variable for the usage of welfare and food stamps for quality of life is sufficient.
-Covariates of education was reconsidered to be stratified because we do not expect linear relations with mortality.
-The knowledge level of the health risks of smoking will be different in elementary school, secondary School, and post-secondary education.
+A substitution with a variable that indicates the usage of welfare and food stamps can be used to measure the quality of life.
+Covariates of education was stratified as we do not expect linear relations with mortality.
+The knowledge of the health risks in smoking is different in elementary school, secondary School, and post-secondary education.

-Thanks to the large data size, the results on benefits of cessation from subcategorizing the age when quitting smoking is reliable.
-It is evident that earlier a smoker quits, the better it is so this analysis may seem redundant.
-However an important factor in achieving success in life goals is whether the goal is time bounded.
+with a large data size, the results on benefits of cessation from subcategorizing the age when cessation happened is reliable.
+It is evident that the earlier a smoker quits, the better the health will be in later years, thus an important factor in achieving a more meaningful outcome is to analysis whether the benefits are time bounded.

-Using the same technique to determine the reduction in longevity, we determine the years gained by complete cessation, with the analysis of closeness of the probability curves of former smokers compared with never smokers.
-By analyzing the years gained within each age bucket of time when one quits smoking, we found that quitting at the age of 40-50 has the most impact on health (figure 3).
-Better yet, our findings should that survival curves of those that quitting smoking before the age of 25 is close to being identical to those that have never smoked.
+Using the same technique to determine the reduction in longevity, we determine the years gained by a successful cessation, by analyzing the difference in the probability curves of former smokers compared with never smokers.
+Analyzing the years gained within each age bucket of cessation, we found that quitting at the age of 40-50 had the most impact on health (figure 3).
+Our findings also show that those that quit smoking before the age of 25 has an almost identical mortality to those that have never smoked.

-Although it is exciting to learn that our health is not significantly impacted if we are able to quit smoking before the age of 25, the findings in this study are based on past events.
+Although it is exciting that our findings show little impacts on health if we quit smoking before the age of 25, the analysis is based on past events.
 Society is constantly changing and at non-linear rates.
-The most that this study can offer is a historical summary of the population of United States and the figures should be used with considerations.
+The most that this study can offer is a historical summary of the population of United States and the results should be used with considerations.